ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesFilesApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.FilesFilesApi();
+let apiInstance = new Api.FilesFilesApi();
 let id = 9846; // Number | The file ID to save as PDF. let opts = {
-  'saveAsPdfInteger': new DocspaceApiJavascript.SaveAsPdfInteger() // SaveAsPdfInteger | The parameters for saving file as PDF.
+  'saveAsPdfInteger': new Api.SaveAsPdfInteger() // SaveAsPdfInteger | The parameters for saving file as PDF.
 };
 apiInstance.saveFileAsPdf(id, opts, (error, data, response) => {
   if (error) {